pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 ### Deploying the EclecticIQ Client on MacOS

-Use the EclecticIQ Client Provisioning Tool (CPT) shell script to deploy the PolyLogyx client on endpoints.
+Use the EclecticIQ Client Provisioning Tool (CPT) shell script to deploy the EclecticIQ ER client on endpoints.
 The following command can be invoked to deploy the client.

 sudo bash plgx_cpt.sh -p -i < SERVER_IP(x.x.x.x) >